sh1zen/reql/docs/CLI.md

 ```

 `reql agent init` returns an `agent_id`, records it on the internal bus, and
 makes it the current agent for later commands in the same project.
-A normal
+In a normal
-single-agent workflow can keep using `reql agent ...` with no extra flags.
-For
+single-agent integration, the installed instructions keep using
+`reql agent ...` with no extra flags.
+For parallel workers, pass
-parallel workers, pass `reql agent --agent AGENT_ID ...` or set
+`reql agent --agent AGENT_ID ...` or set `REQL_AGENT_ID=AGENT_ID` so each worker
-`REQL_AGENT_ID=AGENT_ID` so each worker writes to its own private memory while
-still reading shared bus messages and handoffs.
+writes to its own private memory while still reading shared bus messages and
+handoffs.

-Save observations while analyzing code:
+The agent saves observations while analyzing code:

 ```bash
 reql agent add "Read src/memory/cli.py; argparse owns the command surface"